The Queensland Parliament must be reformed to reflect the political diversity of the people of Queensland through proportional representation.

-The Queensland Greens will also investigate the revision of electoral signage regulations, caps on both donations and expenditure by political parties and independent candidates, reform of parliamentary and public service processes, enrolment of all Year 12 students, and the de-amalgamation of the local government system.
+The Queensland Greens will also investigate the revision of electoral signage regulations, caps on both donations and expenditure by political parties and independent candidates, reform of parliamentary and public service processes, enrolment to begin at 16 years of age, and the de-amalgamation of the local government system.

 The Queensland Greens believe that:

-- Our democratic and electoral institutions should aim to empower individuals and communities in the face of larger powers such as government, business, the media, etc.
+- Our democratic and electoral institutions should aim to empower individuals.

 - separation of powers,